ldgabbay/jwplayer/fl5/doc/publishers/crossdomain.rst

    </cross-domain-policy>

-Our *plugins.longtailvideo.com* domain includes `such a crossdomain file <http://plugins.longtailvideo.com/crossdomain.xml>`_, so players from any domain cal load the plugins hosted there.
+Our *plugins.longtailvideo.com* domain includes `such a crossdomain file <http://plugins.longtailvideo.com/crossdomain.xml>`_, so players from any domain can load the plugins hosted there.

 Note that this example sets your server wide open.
 Any SWF file can load any data from your site, which might lead to sercurity issues.